mjordan/introduction_to_relational_databases/README.md

   * Department
   * Semester [Do we need semsester if we have dates?]
 * Locations
-  * Room number [Why do we use "room" for the attributes but call the table "locations"?]
+  * Location number [Why do we use "room" for the attributes but call the table "locations"?]
-  * Room name
+  * Location name
   * Building
   * Type (e.g., classroom, seminar, amphitheatre, etc.)
-  * Built-in projector [maybe split out into Room Details table?]
+  * Built-in projector [maybe split out into Location Details table?]
 * Instructors
   * Last name
   * First name